 This document was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 29, Coding of audio, picture, multimedia and hypermedia information.

+The second edition introduces new conformance files to the conformance program and documents them in clause 5.

 A list of all parts in the ISO/IEC 14496 series can be found on the ISO website.

 Any feedback or questions on this document should be directed to the user’s national standards body.
 A complete listing of these bodies can be found at www.iso.org/members.html.

-Information technology — Coding of audio-visual objects — Part 32: File format reference software and conformance
+Information technology — Coding of audio-visual objects — Part 32 2nd edition: File format reference software and conformance

 Scope